zabereznikova/docs.de-de/docs/framework/unmanaged-api/debugging/icordebugmanagedcallback-controlctrap-method.md

 #### <a name="parameters"></a>Parameter
  `pProcess`
- [in] Ein Zeiger auf ein ICorDebugProcess-Objekt, das den Prozess darstellt, in dem die STRG + C abgefangen wird.
+ [in] Ein Zeiger auf ein ICorDebugProcess-Objekt, das den Prozess darstellt, in dem die STRG + C aufgefangen wird.

 ## <a name="return-value"></a>Rückgabewert